This research guide is intended to help you get started with your POL 446: International Relations in East Asia course assignment research.

 - Academic Writing: An Introduction.
 Available in print: PE 1408 G53 2009

 You need to correctly cite all of the books, journal articles and websites that you used in your research.
 Start with the SFU Library's Writing & Style Guide.
-A couple of other guides that you may want to look at are the Citing Sources (Duke University Libraries) and Diana Hacker's Research and Documentation page.
+A couple of other guides that you may want to look at are the Citing Sources (Duke University Libraries).

 Citing your sources and creating the reference list is time consuming.
 Take notes throughout your research and make sure to mark the page number(s) of passages you plan to paraphrase or directly quote in your research paper.